 The Sustainability effect

 Accessible water resources are distributed extremely unevenly between regions.
-That's why SCA focuses on reducing water usage in such waterstressed regions as Mexico, Colombia, Spain, Italy and Australia.
+That's why SCA focuses on reducing water usage in such waterstressed regions as Mexico, Colombia, Spain and Italy.
 SCA’s greenfield tissue site in Mexico is an excellent example of how we ensure that we avoid using more water than is absolutely necessary and we have also installed a first-rate water treatment plant at the site.